 10 Nov A Romantic Getaway at Casa Amora in Lisbon, Portugal

 I can’t believe that in all my years traveling, I finally made it to Lisbon, Portugal.
 I always knew I’d love Portugal.
 But most of my travels are spent in the east and I certainly connect better with the cold than the warm and Portugal isn’t exactly known for its polar bears and winter parkas.
 And then it happened.
 I booked tickets to the Azores with my travel partner- something I had been vying to do for years.
-Having booked my tickets from Lisbon to the Azores and Madeira, I was so amped to finally visit the Portuguese capital.
+Having booked my tickets from Lisbon to the Azores and Madeira, I was so amped to finally visit the Portuguese capital, even if I only had a short amount of time in Lisbon this time.
 When people think of romantic cities, more often than not, Italian and French cities take the cake.
 Perhaps my countless travels to Italy have skewed my perceptions, but Lisbon is what comes to my mind.
 I envisioned staying at a place that fulfilled these images in my head and I am so happy to say that Casa Amora fulfilled them all and then some.
 What a phenomenal first impression of Portugal’s capital city!